Student Trustee Elections

 *Please note: this content can be translated into over 100 languages using the "Select Language" button at the top of the page.

-Thank you to all of the candidates who submitted a student trustee application, and thank you to everyone in Grades 5-12 who participated in the area voting.
+Thank you to everyone who submitted a student trustee application and to all of the students who voted in the area and final elections.

 What do student trustees do?